DanoneGrosso-dev/handler-class-1/readme.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/get-npm) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/get-npm) to install the packages.

 ```bash
 npm install